Varun-Ajith/path-planning/README.md

 ![A* algorithm working](a.gif)

-## Credits
+## License
-This project was developed by Varun Ajith.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 This project is inspired by the concepts of pathfinding algorithms and the visualization provided by Pygame.